UNITED STATES

 Business

 The Company’s shares are listed on the Nasdaq Capital Market (“Nasdaq”) under the trading symbol “INM”.
-InMed’s office and principal place of business is located at #310 – 815 West Hastings Street, Vancouver, B.C., Canada, V6C 1B4.
+InMed’s office and principal place of business is located at Suite 1445– 885 West Georgia Street, Vancouver, B.C., Canada, V6C 1B4.

 Going Concern

-date of these condensed consolidated financial statements, the Company expects its cash, cash equivalents and short-term investments of
+condensed consolidated financial statements, the Company expects its cash, cash equivalents and short-term investments of $

 The Company expects to continue to seek additional funding through equity financings, debt financings or other capital sources, including collaborations with other companies, government contracts or other strategic transactions.
 The Company may not be able to obtain financing on acceptable terms, or at all.
 The terms of any financing may adversely affect the holdings or the rights of the Company’s existing shareholders.